UniversalRobots/Universal_Robots_ROS_Driver/README.md

 ---
 If you would like to use the ros\_control-based approach, use the launch files urXX\_ros\_control.launch, where XX is '5' or '10' depending on your robot.

-**Note** If you are using the ros\_control-based approach you will need 2 packages that can be found in the ur\_driver package.
-Simply copy these packages into your workspace /src folder.
+**Note:** If you are using the ros\_control-based approach you will need 2 packages that can be found in the ur\_driver package.
+If you do not have the ur\_driver package in your workspace simply copy these packages into your workspace /src folder:
  * urXX_movit_config
  * ur_description